wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-sharepoint-plan-sharepoint/includes/introduction.md

 ### Team sites

 Team sites are collaboration sites for each project team, department, and division in your organization.
-Team sites provide document storage and sharing, and support for custom lists, workflow integration with Microsoft Flow, file libraries, and direct integration with Microsoft Teams.
+Team sites provide document storage and sharing, and support for custom lists, workflow integration with Power Automate, file libraries, and direct integration with Microsoft Teams.

 ### Communication sites